ZbiStr/communicator/doc/EN/protocol_EN.md

 ```

 The client calls the server function in the form of set_password(Name, Password).
 In response, the server sends "ok".
+Asymetric encryption was used.
+Additionally, instead of full passwords, hashes are stored.

 ### history